ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 -   `haystack` — The string to search in.
 [String](../../sql-reference/syntax.md#syntax-string-literal).
 -   `needle` — The substring to search for.
 [String](../../sql-reference/syntax.md#syntax-string-literal).
--   `start_pos` – Optional parameter, position of the first character in the string to start search.
+-   `start_pos` – Position of the first character in the string to start search.
+Optional.
 [UInt](../../sql-reference/data-types/int-uint.md).

 **Returned values**